-Held June 23-28, Lee University Music Camp 2014 is for students entering grade 9 through those entering college as freshmen.
-Music Camp 2014 offers an experience in learning about music that will enhance musical skills and knowledge.
-These musicians will have the opportunity for ensemble experience in piano, choir, chamber strings, band and jazz combos.
-Study in music theory and music history is provided as well as opportunities to focus on specialized areas of interest.
-Members of the Lee University faculty and visiting professionals serve as camp faculty.The camp staff is chosen from graduates or current students of Lee University.
+Held during the last full week of June 20-25, 2022, Lee University Music Camp is for students entering grade 9 through those entering college as freshmen.
+Music Camp offers an exceptional experience learning about and performing music that will enhance both skill and knowledge.
+Musicians will have opportunity for ensemble experience in piano, choir, chamber strings, band or jazz combos.
+Study in music theory and music history is included as well as focus on specialized areas of interest.
+Members of the Lee University faculty and visiting professionals serve as camp faculty.
+Camp staff is chosen from graduates or current upper level students of Lee University School of Music.

-Each day begins and all-camp chapel at 8:20.
-At 9:00 everyone attends a music theory class, or, if on The Jazz Track, jazz theory class.
-The remainder of the day, depending on the track, is spent in rehearsals, music history classes, seminar classes, aspects of worship classes, master classes, or aural skills classes.
-After the evening concert, each day ends with small group devotionals held in the dorms, after curfew.
+Each day begins with an all-camp chapel at 8:20.
+At 9:00 everyone moves into a music theory class or jazz theory if on the Jazz Track.
+The remainder of the day is spent in a track-appropriate combination of rehearsals, music history classes, seminar classes, aspects of worship classes, master classes, or aural skills classes.
+After dinner and a free time, there is an evening concert and a social activity before ending the day with small group devotionals held in the dorms at curfew.

-Every evening, beginning with the camp orientation meeting, a concert is presented.
-These concerts will spotlight piano, vocal, instrumental, and jazz music and feature musicians from Lee University, as well as area professional musicians.
-The Jazz Track participants will present a concert on Friday night of camp.
-The camp large ensembles, choir, chamber strings, and band, will present the final camp concert Saturday morning.
-Parents are invited to attend any or all of the concerts.
+Beginning with Monday’s camp orientation meeting that includes a few brief performances from the camp staff, a concert is presented each evening.
+These concerts spotlight piano, vocal, instrumental, and jazz music and feature musicians from Lee University as well as Lee U-related professionals.
+The Jazz Track and Worship Leader Track participants present concerts on Friday night of camp.
+The camp large ensembles (choir, chamber strings, and band) present the final camp concert Saturday morning.
+Parents are invited to all the concerts except Monday evening’s.

 All campers will participate in one of the following ensembles: piano, choir, chamber strings, band, and, for those on the Jazz Track, jazz combos.